This post may contain affiliate links. Please read our disclosure policy.

 Microwave Instructions

-- Place all the ingredients into a medium microwave safe bowl and stir together.
-Heat in the microwave on high for 2 minutes.
-Then add 15-second increments until the oatmeal is puffed and softened.
+- Place the oats, water and salt in a microwave safe bowl.
+Heat in the microwave on high for 90 seconds.
+Then add 15-second increments, if needed, until the oatmeal is puffed and softened.
 This is only necessary the first time you make it.
 Then you can gauge the exact time needed and repeat in the future.
-Stir before serving
+Add milk and stir before serving

 Stovetop Instructions

-- In a small saucepan, bring the water and milk to a boil.
+- In a small saucepan, bring the water to a boil.
 Reduce the heat to low and pour in the oats.
 Cook, stirring occasionally, until the oats are soft and have absorbed most of the liquid, about 5 minutes.
-Remove from the heat, cover and let stand for 2-3 minutes.
+Add the milk, remove from heat, cover and let stand for 2-3 minutes.

 Assembly